elikovic/elikovic/README.md

-👋 Hi
+👋 Hi im eli.
 <!--
 👀 I’m interested in C but shhhh
 -->

-- 🌱 I’m currently learning lot of technical stuff 🧗
+- I want to become better programmer
+- 🌱 want to become better at Java, Javascript and C